Company (2002 film)

-Company is a 2002 Indian Hindi-language gangster film directed by Ram Gopal Varma and written by Jaideep Sahni.
-The film stars Mohanlal, Ajay Devgn, Vivek Oberoi, Manisha Koirala, Antara Mali and Seema Biswas.
-It is the second film in the Indian Gangster trilogy, and a sequel to Satya (1998).
+Company is a 2002 Indian Hindi-language crime film directed by Ram Gopal Varma and written by Jaideep Sahni.
+The film stars Mohanlal, Ajay Devgan, Vivek Oberoi, Manisha Koirala, Antara Mali, and Seema Biswas.
+It marks Mohanlal's debut in Hindi cinema.
+It is the second film of Ram Gopal Varma's gangster trilogy and a sequel to Satya (1998).
 Company follows Chandu, a henchman of a gangster named Malik, with whom he forms a rapport that eventually falls apart after tension arises between them.

 Varma conceived the idea of the film after meeting a man named Haneef, who had been in prison for five years after the 1993 Bombay bombings and was a close aid of the underworld don Dawood Ibrahim in his D-Company.
 Haneef told Varma about the fallout between Ibrahim and Chhota Rajan.
-Varma also had much information which he used in the film, especially about police procedures he could not use in Satya since it was too much for one film.
-The film was made in several locations of Mumbai, Mombasa, Nairobi, Hong Kong, and Switzerland.
-Hemant Chaturvedi served as the director of photography while Chandan Arora edited the film.
+Varma also had much information that he used in the film, especially about police procedures he could not use in Satya since it was too much for one film.
+The film was made in several locations in Mumbai, Mombasa, Nairobi, Hong Kong, and Switzerland.
+Hemant Chaturvedi served as the director of photography, while Chandan Arora edited the film.